 As the smaller shops may be closed why not visit a supermarket?
-In Dutch supermarkets (Albert Heijn you can find all over the city) you can buy Dutch cheese.
+In Dutch supermarkets (Albert Heijn you can find them all over the city) you can buy Dutch cheese.
 You could buy a few different kinds of cheeses and make your own cheese platter, we have different flavour strengths, young, medium and old.
 It is lekker (dutch word for yummy) and to enjoy the cheese with a local beer enhances the experience.
-Brouwer ‘t IJ is a lovely local beer and can be found also in our supermarkets.
+Brouwerij ‘t IJ is a lovely local beer and can be found also in our supermarkets.

 Another heavenly Dutch delicacy is the stroopwafel (caramel waffle).
-A personal tip that I love to share is to take your wafel, place it over a steaming cup of tea, hot chocolate or coffee and allow that steam to melt the caramel.
-If you have a love for sweet, this is an exquisite and a really romantic way to enjoy Dutch food.
+A personal tip that I love to share is to take your waffle, place it over a steaming cup of tea, hot chocolate or coffee and allow that steam to melt the caramel.
+If you have a love for sweet, this is an exquisite and really romantic way to enjoy Dutch food.

 Take a moment to share with a loved one

 It is a challenging time for so many people at the moment and for you, it could be an opportunity to spread a bit of love and connection from your trip to those loved ones at home.
-One magical and thoughtful way is with a postcard, you can buy postcards from your hotel or closeby perhaps showing the beauty of the city and sending a message to your friends and family.
+One magical and thoughtful way is with a postcard, you can buy postcards from your hotel or close by perhaps showing the beauty of the city and sending a message to your friends and family.
 You can also find postcards and stamps at our local post office here.

 Amsterdam a city of romance